FAQs

 Whilst various studies continue to refute the connection between noise from wind turbines and negative health effects. we take the issue seriously.

-Do wind farms effect water quality?
+Do wind farms affect water quality?

 Any potential impact on hydrology and fisheries is assessed in detail through separate Hydrological and Fisheries Impact Assessments.
+It has been determined that potential impacts are primarily related to the potential sediment run-off and release of other pollutants to the receiving watercourses with related effects on fish stocks and the wider stream ecosystem.

 Do wind farms affect property values?

 Queries are often raised in relation to the potential of wind farms to impact upon the value of house prices as there can be a perception that there must be a negative effect on house prices.
 Property value is subjective and can be affected by a range of factors.
 There is no firm evidence on whether UK onshore wind farms do or do not affect house prices, this is further evidenced from various studies on the same topic having starkly different results.
-We are aware of residents close to other renewable energy projects, who enjoy having renewable energy projects close by and believe that they add value to their community.

 Why onshore wind?